Everything Will Change

 Yours is the time when anything could happen next.‘Ben’

 Everything Will Change is a German-Dutch co-production staged by Flare Film, Windmill Film, Rundfunk Berlin-Brandenburg – RBB, NDR – Norddeutscher Rundfunk, BR Bayerischer Rundfunk, KRO-NCRV, and ARTE Deutschland.
 Farbfilm Verleih GmBH is in charge of its distribution.
+The film premiered at the Zurich international Film Festival in 2021 and went on to open the Korean International Festival and the international Documentary Festival of Italy.
+It won an audience award at Max Ophüls Festival and scooped many other awards.

 What’s so good about this?